adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] update title
 - [ ] Feature story
 - [ ] Update [![](../assets/20200mdd/)]() for images
+- [ ] Update ICYDNCI
 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Template last updated on 05-14-2020 standardize some stuff
+Template last updated on 06-02-2020 Another check and tweaks

 View this email in your browser.